US foreign aid cuts:

 UNAIDS estimates that AIDS-related deaths will increase by tenfold to 6.3 million with over eight million new HIV infections by 2030.
 Frontline AIDS and its partners have been working towards ending AIDS 2030 as part of the United Nations Sustainable Development Goals.

-We are working with our partners to capture the impact of these cuts, secure alternative funding and lobby governments to minimise disruption to services.
+We are working with our partners to capture the impact of an uncertain funding climate, secure alternative financing and lobby governments to minimise disruption to services.

-The Frontline AIDS partnership is made up of more than 60 partners from 100 countries around the world – the largest global partnership of community and civil society organisations working together to end AIDS – headquartered in the UK and South Africa.
+The Frontline AIDS partnership is made up of 54 partners working in over 100 countries around the world – the largest global partnership of community and civil society organisations working together to end AIDS – headquartered in the UK and South Africa.

-The man died: – There are many who will not survive – TV2 (Norway)
+The man died: There are many who will not survive – TV2 Norway (Feb 2025)